Coda-Research-Group/LearnedMetricIndex/README.md

 ## Setup

 See also `.github/workflows/ci.yml`.
 Note the different parameters for 300K and 100M datasets when running the experiments.
+We encourage Windows users to use Docker.

 ### Using Docker